The Premium Class Coach on the SGR – Let’s Talk about it!

 There are 3 classes of coaches on the SGR – Economy, First and Premium Class.

-How much is SGR Premium Class?
+How much is the SGR Premium Class?

 It costs KSH 12,000 for adults and KSH 6,000 for children 3-11 years old.
-Children below 3 travel for free.
+Children under 3 travel for free.
+Sometimes, 10k and 5k for adults and children, respectively (July 2025 Edit)

 How much is SGR First Class and Economy Class?

 It costs KSH 4500 for adults and KSH 2250 for children 3-11 years old on the first class coach.
 For economy class, it costs KSH 1500 for adults and KSH 750 for children 3-11 years old.
-Children below 3 travel for free.
+Children under 3 travel for free.

 Enjoyed this post?